jagualv/naksa.ns88-dot/README.md

 # Credits

-This project would not have been possible without the valuable contributions and support from a number of individuals and organizations.
+This project would not have been possible without the valuable contributions and support from a number of individuals developers.
 We extend our heartfelt thanks to all who have helped make this project a success.

 ### Developers
 - jagualv